Association of Radio Industries and Businesses

 The Association of Radio Industries and Businesses (電波産業会, Denpa sangyō-kai), commonly known as ARIB (アライブ, araibu), is a standardization organization in Japan.
-ARIB is designated as the center of promotion of the efficient use of the radio spectrum and designated frequency change support agency.
-Its activities include those previously performed by the Research and Development Center for Radio Systems (RCR) and Broadcasting Technology Association (BTA).
+ARIB is designated as the center for promotion of the efficient use of the radio spectrum and the designated frequency change support agency.
+Its activities include those previously performed by the Research and Development Center for Radio Systems (RCR) and the Broadcasting Technology Association (BTA).

 ARIB is a participating standards organization of the Global Standards Collaboration initiative and an organizational partner of the 3rd Generation Partnership Project (3GPP).